evkx/evkx.github.io/content/models/mercedes/eqb/EQB_300_4MATIC/_index.md

 You can choose between two sound systems on the Mercedes-EQ EQB 300 4MATIC.

-- With the Standard, you get seven speakers with a max system output of 100 watts.
+- **Standard**: This system features seven speakers and delivers a maximum output of 100 watts.
-- With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
+- **Advanced Soundsystem**: This system features nine speakers and delivers a maximum output of 225 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights